 That is the unloader valve, hard at work!

-When the air in the compressor air tank reaches the set point and the pressure switch trips the power supply to the motor off, and at the same time, trips the unloader valve to open.
+When the air in the compressor air tank reaches the cut out set point and the pressure switch trips the power supply to the motor to off at the same time, that movement toggles the unloader valve to open.

-It is the pressure switch that, when reacting to system pressure, turns the compressor motor on and off, and in so doing, and in many compressors also opens and closes the unloader valve.
+It is the pressure switch then, when reacting to system pressure, turns the compressor motor on and off and and in many compressors opens and closes the unloader valve at the same time.